Dan Stevens On Stage - Theater Credits, Bio and Tickets

 On screen, Stevens’ early credits included a string of BBC productions including “The Line of Beauty” (2006), “Dracula” (2006), “Maxwell” (2007), “Sense & Sensibility” (2008), and “The Turn of the Screw” (2009).
 His major breakthrough would come in 2010 after landing the role of Matthew Crawley in ITV’s global phenomenon “Downton Abbey,” which seemingly catapulted him into stardom overnight.
 He appeared in 25 episodes between 2010 and 2012.
 Over the next few years, his most notable screen credits included “Vamps” (2012), “Summer in February” (2013), “The Guest” (2014), “The Cobbler” (2014), “A Walk Among the Tombstones” (2014), and the role or Sir Lancelot in “Night at the Museum: Secret of the Tomb” (2014).
 His next major role was mutant David Haller in FX’s X-Men spin-off series “Legion,” starring as the lead in 27 episodes which aired from 2017 through 2019.
 He also starred as the Beast in Disney’s hugely anticipated live-action remake of “Beauty and the Beast,” opposite Emma Watson, in 2017.
 Since then, he has appeared in the likes of “Marshall” (2017), as Charles Dickens in “The Man Who Invented Christmas” (2017), Netflix’s “Apostle” (2018), and “Lucy in the Sky” (2019).

-Stevens returns to Broadway to star as Mooney in the Royal Court Theatre/Atlantic Theater Company production of Hangmen at the Golden Theatre from February 28 through July 18, 2020.
+Stevens returned to Broadway to star as Mooney in the Royal Court Theatre/Atlantic Theater Company production of Hangmen at the Golden Theatre from February 28, 2020.
+However, the production was forced to shut down on March 11 (after just 13 previews) due to the COVID-19 pandemic.